nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 ## Running this APK in debug mode.

-To investigate any problems with this APK it can be run without the Guest Science Manager, with logging on.
+To investigate any problems with this APK it can be run without the Guest Science Manager and the full set of astrobee ROS software.
+One should also turn on logging for this apk.

 For that, in one terminal on LLP launch 'roscore', then in a second one run:

   adb logcat -b all -c   # wipe any existing logs adb logcat -s sci_cam  # print log messages for sci_cam_image2